-Key Attractions: Zwin nature park, Zoo
+Tourist Attractions: Zwin nature park, Zoo

 Where To Stay: Hotel St. Pol, Strandhotel Cadzand and Ibis Budget Knokke

 One of the largest cities on the Belgian coast, Ostend has gained popularity because of its port’s strategic location.
 It is one of Belgium’s favourite tourist destinations famous for its gorgeous sandy beaches, Atlantic Wall Open Air Museum and more.
-The best way to know the city well is by walking through the narrow streets around Het Vissersplein while enjoying the local produce at the local markets.
+The best way to know the city well is by walking through the narrow streets around Het Visschersplein while enjoying the local produce at the local markets.
 Don’t forget to notice the magnificent architecture of the Gothic Church of St Petrus and St Paulus.

-Key Attractions: Atlantic Wall Open Air Museum, Gothic Church of St Petrus and Fort Napolean
+Tourist Attractions: Atlantic Wall Open Air Museum, Gothic Church of St Petrus and Fort Napolean